-Backblaze now has 150 Petabytes of customer data safely stored by our cloud backup service and waiting to be restored by our customers when requested.
-This customer data is stored encrypted on 980 Backblaze Storage Pods which contain 44,100 data hard drives of sizes ranging from 2 to 6 Terabytes.
-Each week, new Storage Pods come online with either 4 or 6 TB drives installed depending on their configuration.
+Backblaze now has 150 petabytes of customer data safely stored by our cloud backup service and waiting to be restored by our customers when requested.
+This customer data is stored encrypted on 980 Backblaze Storage Pods which contain 44,100 data hard drives of sizes ranging from two to six terabytes.
+Each week, new Storage Pods come online with either four or six terabyte drives installed depending on their configuration.
 Continuously adding Storage Pods allows us to stay several months ahead of the demand in case we have another Thailand Drive Crisis or similar surprise.

 Bit: a binary decision of either 0 or 1.

 Byte: 8 bits

 Kilobyte: 1,000 bytes

 - Expressed as KB or K

 - Example: I have a 360K floppy disk.